Middle Georgia Regional Airport: History

 Early in 1940, Macon's Chamber of Commerce began a campaign to bring war industries and defense installations to the city.
 Negotiations with the Army Air Corps resulted in a tract of land in a highly developed agricultural area 9 mi south of the City known as Avondale being selected by the Air Corps.

 The City of Macon and Bibb County obtained options on the desired tracts of land.
 Once the Army Air Corps finally decided to build an airbase at the site, it required the base be built as soon as possible.
 An informal agreement with the Army stipulated that when the War Department had no further use for the property, the deed would revert to the City and the County.

 On August 17, 1941, the first class of British Royal Air Force cadets arrived at Cochran Field under the Arnold Scheme.
 Until June 1942, Cochran was used exclusively for British training.
 With the last British class graduating in early 1943, the War Department constituted and activated the 27th Flying Training Wing (Basic) at Cochran and assigned it to the (redesignated) AAF Eastern Flying Training Command as a flying training unit.
 Peak training took place during 1943.
 From the beginning of 1944 flight training steadily diminished.
 The Air Force inactivated the base on 15 December 1945.

 Following the war, Cochran was utilized for various purposes.
 Smart Field remained as Macon's municipal airport until 1947.
 After a tornado swept Smart Field, the airlines moved their operations to Cochran where they remain to this day.
 The passenger terminal was built in 1959 and extensively renovated in 2003.

 The two Army built hangars still exist along with a few old warehouses.
 The Air Force at one time had a presence at the airport, hosting the 202d Engineering Installation Squadron, a non-flying engineering unit of the Georgia Air National Guard.
 However, this unit was relocated to nearby Robins AFB at the end of Fiscal Year 2011 pursuant to BRAC action.

+All areas in Bibb County became a part of the Macon city limits effective January 1, 2014, due to the consolidation of the Macon and Bibb County governments.
+Previously the airport was in an unincorporated area.

 In June 2019, Brazilian regional jet manufacturer Embraer announced it would open a repair and maintenance facility for its ERJ and E-Jet commercial aircraft at the airport, in a hangar previously occupied by HAECO.

 Middle Georgia Regional Airport has also previously been known as Lewis B. Wilson Municipal Airport (named for the mayor of Macon between 1948 and 1953), Macon Municipal Airport, and Cochran Field.